 There are four overlapping reasons toddlers act this way, and they all come back to brain maturity.

 1. The prefrontal cortex is barely online.
-The part of the brain that handles impulse control, emotional regulation, and rational decision-making isn't structurally mature until the mid-20s — and in toddlers it's only just beginning to wire up.
-They literally cannot reach for "calm down" the way an adult can (AAP — Positive Parenting).
+The part of the brain that handles impulse control, emotional regulation, and rational decision-making isn't structurally mature until the mid-20s, and in a child this age it's only just beginning to wire up.
+They literally cannot reach for "calm down" the way an adult can (AAP: Positive Parenting).

 2. Big feelings, no vocabulary.
-A toddler feels frustration, disappointment, and anger as intensely as an adult — but lacks the words to name what's happening, the perspective to know it'll pass, and the coping skills to ride it out.
+A child this age feels frustration, disappointment, and anger as intensely as an adult, but lacks the words to name what's happening, the perspective to know it'll pass, and the coping skills to ride it out.
 What comes out instead is the body: hitting, throwing, screaming, dropping to the floor.

 3. Independence is exploding.
-Between 1 and 3, children develop a sense of self — they want to choose, decide, do it themselves.
+Between 1 and 3, children develop a sense of self.
+They want to choose, to decide, to do it themselves.
 When they can't (because they're 2 and walking down the stairs alone is not safe), it lands as a real loss of control.

 4. Their regulation budget is small.
-Tiredness, hunger, overstimulation, transitions — each one chips away at the same limited supply.
+Tiredness, hunger, overstimulation, an abrupt transition: each one chips away at the same limited supply.
 Two of those stacked is often enough to crash the system.

 The science of a tantrum